nuzcraft/row-jam-bow/README.md

 - special thanks to Felipe Brunetti (@felipebrunetti94) for his pull requests!
 - updated enemy progression (can now hit level 10)
 - tougher enemies should only appear at later levels
+- 'anti' enemies will spawn a normal monster when they die (similar to when you pick up a coin)
+- play sprite changes with the different forms

 ### v0.2 "Minor Facelift"
 - health points are now hearts and decrease by 1/2 heart instead of 1 pip